 You can transfer your sponsorship to another employer without prior approval from your previous kafeel.
 The process is pretty similar to an auto-transfer and relatively easy.

-- The Maktab Amal officer reviews the case and all the records in addition to the court ruling, meticulously
+- The Maktab Amal officer meticulously reviews the case, all the records, and the court ruling.

-- Once satisfied, the officer will transfer the iqama sponsorship of the employee in the MOL system
+- Once satisfied, the officer will transfer the iqama sponsorship of the employee to the MOL system.

 - You can monitor the status of the application in the MOL database